 A lot of shooters still don’t realize that they can own silencers legally, or if they do know that, they’re intimidated about the process.
 And it’s true, making your initial silencer purchase can be a major pain in the range bag.

 To demystify the process, TTAG talked to Michael Bowes, Social Media Manager at Silencer Shop based in Austin, Texas.
-Silencer Shop, available online at SilencerShop.com, is the country’s largest distributor of suppressors in the country, and they sell thousands of suppressors every month.
+Silencer Shop, available online at SilencerShop.com, is the country’s largest distributor of suppressors, and they sell thousands of suppressors every month.
 We asked Bowes to walk us through the process of how to buy a silencer.

 TTAG: Okay, Mr. Bowes.
 Clear up the most basic question: Which is the correct term?
 Silencer or suppressor?